 Meals: All meals are on your own.
 Of course, workers may use produce from the farm.
 On each farm, we have one potluck lunch a week–a high point in the social calendar!

 Skills Desired: Experience in farming is not necessary.
 Experience doing physical labor is helpful.
 Good attitude and drive, people skills and commitment to doing good work a must (even if it’s blistering hot or a soaking rain wet).
 Once you have learned a skill, you will do it unsupervised–so you must be a trustworthy, hardworking individual.
 If you are applying to work in Loudoun, we appreciate a desire and patience for community living, as you will be working and living with the same folks throughout the season.
+There is a cooperative food project underway as well as progress toward intentional community building–we include all who are interested in these discussions and projects.

 HOW TO APPLY